alaserm/VisualTAF/README.md

 	**ExlJS:**<br/>
 	Just unpack downloaded zip file, everything is included, and start running tests immediately, no compilation required!<br/>
-	Learning curve: 1 day max to learn how to create Javascript functions and how to copy/paste rows in Excel :-), that's it.
+	Learning curve: 1 day max to learn how to create Javascript functions and how to copy/paste rows in Excel :-), that's it.<br/>
+	ExlJS exposes REST API for automatic test execution, you can easily integrate it with CI tools like Jenkins.
 <!---
 [![Main Screen](http://23.236.144.243/VisualTAFScreenshots/overallcomponents4.png)](http://23.236.144.243/VisualTAFScreenshots/overallcomponents4.png)
 -->